-Admission to candidacy certifies that the student has demonstrated a depth of scholarship in the literature and the methods of the student's chosen area of research, and has demonstrated a facility with the scholarly skills of critical evaluation and verbal expression.
+Admission to candidacy certifies that the PhD or DES student has demonstrated a depth of scholarship in the literature and the methods of the student’s chosen area of research, and has demonstrated a facility with the scholarly skills of critical evaluation and verbal expression.
 The candidacy exam must be completed prior to the thesis proposal.

-The student is examined by a committee consisting of the student's advisor and two other researchers who hold PhDs or equivalents.
+The student is examined by a committee consisting of the student’s advisor and two other researchers who hold doctorates or equivalents.
 The advisor should solicit the prospective committee members, not the student.
-In cases where the student's research and departmental advisors are different, both must serve on the committee.
+In cases where the student’s research and departmental advisors are different, both must serve on the committee.

 The committee, after consideration of the student’s input, selects a syllabus of the 20-30 most significant documents that encompass the state of the art in the area.
 The student then studies this syllabus.